-In a large bowl, beat together eggs and sugar until smooth and thick, 1-2 minutes.
+2. In a large bowl, beat together eggs and sugar until smooth and thick, about 1-2 minutes.

-Add in vanilla and salt.
-Sift flour and baking powder into the bowl and mix until it is just combined, and no streaks of flour remain visible.
+3. Add in the vanilla and salt.
+Sift the flour and baking powder into the bowl and mix until it's just combined and no flour streaks remain visible.

-Slowly add in the melted butter, streaming it in while you stir constantly (or mix at a low speed) and it is well combined.
+4. Slowly stream in the melted butter while you stir constantly (or mix at a low speed) until well-combined.

-Place a heaping 1 tablespoon of batter into each cavity of your prepared pan, filling each cavity about ¾ full.
+5. Place a heaping tablespoon of batter into each cavity of your prepared pan, filling each about ¾ full.

-Bake for 12-14 minutes, until cookies are golden around the edges.
-Allow to cool for 1-3 minutes before removing from the pan.
+6. Bake for 12-14 minutes, until cookies are golden around the edges.
+Allow them to cool for 1-3 minutes before removing from the pan.
 The cakes should slide right out.

-The pan should be cooled, re-greased and floured before filling it with more batter for another batch.
+Cool, re-grease and flour the plan before filling with more batter for another batch.

 Baking a large batch of madeleines means it's easy to divide the batter to create different flavors — here are a few worth trying.